Forcesight.ai

 The Solution: Algorithmic Allocation & Guardrails

-At ForceSight, we move beyond simple reporting to technical attribution.
+At ForceSight, we move beyond simple reporting to meaningful ad attribution at a decision making level.
 We solve the "Method to the Madness" through three specific mechanisms:

 1. The ForceSight Allocation Engine